 When shallot extract was given to mice, they experienced a reduced histamine release and other benefits related to common allergy symptoms.
-A substantial reduction in lipid peroxidation within the lungs was found and a higher level of protective antioxidant activity, especially superoxide dismutase activity, was also observed with lung tissue.
-This means that shallots and onions can help reduce symptoms and heal leaky gut syndrome and autoimmune disease that’s sprung up because of certain allergies.
+A substantial reduction in lipid peroxidation within the lungs was found, and a higher level of protective antioxidant activity, especially superoxide dismutase activity, was also observed with lung tissue.
+This means that shallots and onions can help reduce symptoms of certain allergies.

-Research has found that onions contain natural antibacterial activities that can help alkalize the body and fight even strong, potentially-deadly forms of bacteria.
-Allicin found in shallots, onions and garlic is also a powerful antimicrobial that offers protection against a wide range of bacteria, including some multidrug-resistant bacteria that are especially dangerous.
+Research has found that onions contain natural antibacterial activities that can help alkalize the body and fight even strong, potentially deadly forms of bacteria.
+Allicin found in the shallot, onions and garlic is also a powerful antimicrobial that offers protection against a wide range of bacteria, including some multidrug-resistant bacteria that are especially dangerous.
 Traditionally in India, shallots have also been used as a home remedy for sore throats (when mixed with sugar and gargled), bloating, infections and much more.

-Although this was a correlational study and doesn’t prove that onions improve bone health, onion consumption seems to have a beneficial effect on bone density and some research suggests that older women who consume onions most frequently might be able to decrease their risk of hip fracture by more than 20 percent, versus those who never consume onions.
+Although this was a correlational study and doesn’t prove that onions improve bone health, onion consumption seems to have a beneficial effect on bone density.
+In addition, some research suggests that older women who consume onions most frequently might be able to decrease their risk of hip fracture by more than 20 percent, versus those who never consume onions.

 Both shallots and garlic are thought to help remove carcinogens and toxins from the digestive tract thanks to their circulating-boosting abilities.
-According to traditional forms of medicine, something which tastes pungent on your tongue, including shallots and garlic, are also thought to lower heat exhaustion and inflammation and prevent dehydration or over-heating, which is one reason why onions are commonly eaten in many warm climate countries.
+According to traditional forms of medicine, something that tastes pungent on your tongue, including the shallot and garlic, are also thought to lower heat exhaustion and inflammation and prevent dehydration or overheating.
+This is one reason why onions are commonly eaten in many warm climate countries.

-Onions can help to stimulate digestive enzymes, heal the gut, lower oxidative stress within the digestive organs and prevent inflammation associated with food allergies or sensitivities.
+Onions can help stimulate digestive enzymes, heal the gut, lower oxidative stress within the digestive organs, and prevent inflammation associated with food allergies or sensitivities.
 They are also an effective ingredient for helping with liver detox.